KevinTheMix/CheatSheets/Git.md

 The Commit itself.
 All staged files are commited ("snapshot") to the repository A Commit messageis expected.
 If it is not provided in the command line, the default text editor is launched and its result fed as message

+  git commit
-  git commit -m "Commit message" git commit
+  git commit -m "Commit message" git commit -a # Also commit add first

 ### Revert